 Apple pies are a traditional recipe often served in the summertime or during holidays and it's one of the most "American" pies you can find.
 Almost everybody has tried some version of apple pie in their lives (or so it seems) but making one can sometimes be tricky.

-Thankfully this pie is literally just 3 ingredients, so it’s practically foolproof and perfect for those of us not wanting to stand in the kitchen all day but are still desiring a tasty treat.
+Thankfully this pie 3 ingredient apple pie is practically foolproof and perfect for those of us not wanting to stand in the kitchen all day but are still desiring a tasty treat.
 Making this apple butterscotch pie using pudding mix is my favorite way to flavor and thicken the filling with very little effort.

 Not only that, but you'll only need a bowl to toss everything together.
 No measuring cups, extra bowls, whisks, etc. Lazy desserts like this are always a welcomed treat, am I right?